python-botogram/botogram/docs/api/channels.rst

    Create a new :py:class:`~botogram.Chat` object which points to the channel.
    You need to provide the channel name, prefixed with ``@``, and your bot's API key.
-Please refer to the :ref:`channels-preparation <preparations>` section if you don't know how to get it.
+Please refer to the :ref:`channels-preparation` section if you don't know how to get it.

    :param str name: The channel name.